zimle/notes/git.md

 # set local branch bar to track on upstream branch foo
 git branch -u upstream/foo bar
 ```

+## Mass changes like formatting

+When migrating to a formatter tool, the most simplest version is to just let it run over the whole code base.
+Sadly, this annihilates a lot of useful information from git blame.
+To cirumvent this issue, one can create a list of commit hashes, typically called `.git-blame-ignore-revs`.
+One now has two options to ignore these commits in git blame:

+1. Run `git config --local blame.ignoreRevsFile .git-blame-ignore-revs` such git automatically recognizes these commits.
+    Even the IDE should recognize this.

+2. Manually always use the flag `--ignore-revs-file` as in `git blame --ignore-revs-file .git-blame-ignore-revs`.

 ## Useful features